berbix/berbix-php/README.md

     $transactionTokens = $client->createTransaction(array(
-      'customerUid' => "interal_customer_uid", // ID for the user in internal database ));
+      'customerUid' => "interal_customer_uid", // ID for the user in internal database 'templateKey' => "your_template_key", // Template key for this transaction ));

 ### Create tokens from refresh token